Skip to main content

 Systemd Services

 The agent runs as a collection of systemd services.
 Each service handles one responsibility: MAVLink, video, cloud, health, and so on.
-The supervisor service manages the lifecycle of all child services.
+The supervisor (ados-supervisor, a native Rust orchestrator) manages the lifecycle of all child services through systemctl.
+The unit names are a stable interface: you type the same systemctl restart ados-<name> commands regardless of which language a unit runs.
+Most units now exec a native Rust binary; a few stay Python by design (AI and vision, hardware-detection and bootstrap glue, the residual API, and some ground-station hardware managers).
+The “Runs” and “Lang” columns below show which is which.
 This architecture gives you per-service restart, resource isolation via cgroups, and clean dependency ordering.

 Service list